If you are new to jPlayer, check out the Quick Start Guide.

 If necessary, the file will begin downloading.

-Without the time parameter, new media will play from the start.
+parameter, new media will play from the start.

-Open media will play from where the play-head was when previously paused using jPlayer("pause", [time]).
+Open media will play from where the play-head was when previously paused using jPlayer("pause", [time])

-The optional time paramater will move the play-head position to the time given in seconds.
+paramater will move the play-head position to the time given in seconds.

-jPlayer("play", 0) is useful for forcing play from the start of the track, but is redundant for new media, which always starts from the beginning.
+is useful for forcing play from the start of the track, but is redundant for new media, which always starts from the beginning.

 This can be used to jump immediately to a play time afer changing media.